Winter 2021 Term

 What is RDC doing to protect the health and safety of people on campus?

-The health and safety of our students, employees and guests remain our top priority.
+The health and safety of our students, employees and guests remains our top priority.
 We will continue to follow RDC’s specific COVID-19 guidelines, which include physical distancing, mandatory face coverings, hand washing/sanitizing stations, and additional practices.
 Washrooms will also be open throughout the main campus.

 All people who come to campus will be required to complete the mandatory COVID-19 Training before coming to campus the first time, and they will also have to complete the COVID-19 Contact Tracing and Alberta Health Daily Checklist using the SAFE RDC app every day they are on campus.